cameronsiu/textscanner/README.md

 # textscanner

-This app scans the text of a picture and can copy the text.
+An Android app that scans the text of an image.
+The text is then returned into a textbox so that the user can make modifications or copy the text.

+APIs used:

+- Google's ML Vision API
+- Android-Image-Cropper API